varya/varya.github.com/content/posts/design-systems-review/index.md

 amateur fashion making them by analogy with the old ones.
 However, on the industry level, producing adequate design solutions requires special methods and tooling.
 In the design systems concept, the is a subclass serving for this purposes.
-It is called a visual language.
+It is called a *visual language*.

 The following content forms visual language:
 * Design principles.<br/>